JuliaEarth/TuringPatterns.jl/README.md

 ## Integration with GeoStats.jl

-Multiple images can be generated using the GeoStats.jl API:
+Multiple images can be generated using:

 ```julia
 using GeoStats